CONTRACT – TERMS AND CONDITIONS

 All orders should be placed in writing.
-Work will normally commence only when a written order has been received either through the post, by fax or email or when a written confirmation has been despatched by the Supplier.
+Work will normally commence only when a written order has been received either through the post or email or when a written confirmation has been despatched by the Supplier.

 Copyright to all lists and telefiles attaches to the Supplier.
 No material supplied or part of it may be reproduced, copied or transmitted in any form or by any means or stored in any information storage or retrieval system nor may it be used either in whole or in part to prepare or compile other mailing lists or similar without the express written consent of the Supplier and all appropriate rights are reserved.

 4. CONDITIONS OF USE